 Remote employees used to be a term vaguely defining field workers and telecommuters.
-But it is, now, a term used to define every single person commencing their work from their bedroomsa this quarantine.
-We all know the reason behind this unimaginable transformation of the world around us- the novel Coronavirus.
+But it is, now, a term used to define every single person commencing their work from their bedrooms this quarantine.
+We all know the reason behind this unimaginable transformation of the world around us- the novel COVID-19.

 As you might have already speculated, everyone is, thus, a bit skeptical about the outcomes now.
 Is working remotely safe?
 How do we manage everyone?
 Is work from home, not a physical barrier?
 Well, it does have its own pros and cons, but we literally have no option left right now.
 So let us all stop whining about it and have a look at what we can do to get the best out of our remote employees.

 Okay.
 I will get straight into it- managing remote employees IS A BIG DEAL, considering that they are not working in front of your eyes.
 Various safety and productivity issues come into play here.
 Let’s talk about each one of them in details: